How to Stay Inspired & Competitive: An Interview with Charlene Simon

 Hiring someone to do the initial creation, photos, and product descriptions is certainly possible...but it's my thing!
 I just love it.
 It also allows me to stay connected to my customer's voice and to tell my unique story through my products and brand.

 Modern Soapmaking: That's right, readers, she said, "all of my companies".
-Charlene, tell us about what motivates you to have multiple business and, for Bathhouse, multiple storefronts.
+Charlene, tell us about what motivates you to have multiple businesses and, for Bathhouse, multiple storefronts.

 Charlene: My motivation is fueled from being aligned to exactly what I am truly meant to do in life.
 For me, it's about seeing transformation in anything I'm working with, whether it's soap, a retail location, or even a person.
 I'm addicted to defining an outcome for success and taking action towards that outcome.